Copyright © 2015 by Cam Riley All Rights Reserved

 Currently it appears Tempe is winning the urban tech challenge.
 The closest competitor is downtown Phoenix which has a similar urban environment but one which is more spread out than Tempe’s.
 Scottsdale has opted out of this and gone the more traditional suburban style “office park off a highway design” for locating business.
 Chandler and Mesa are similar in style to Scottsdale though Chandler is trying to innovate in its downtown area with colo workspaces such as Gangplank.

-Arizona was one of the states where housing and construction took off then collapsed in the boom and bust of the early aughts.
-In the decade prior to the boom, housing starts were 300k, during the boom decade starts were 425k (+41%).
+Arizona was one of the states where housing and construction took off in the boom (2001-2006) and collapsed in the bust (2007).
+From 1990 to 1999 prior to the boom, housing starts were 300k, from 2000 to 2009 during the boom starts were 425k (+41%).
 In the five years prior to the bust, Phoenix started 217k new houses, and in the fives years after bust, 66k (-69%).
 Expansions and contractions of this size are difficult for an industry, city and economy to go through in a twenty year period.